 The steps on the Mac are:

-- you connect to the shared folder the NAS that was exclusively made for backups
+- you connect to the shared folder on the NAS that you created earlier

 - next, you direct the Time Machine to that shared folder

-- optionally, you can exclude folders from being backed up
+- optionally, you can exclude folders on you Mac from being backed up

 - last, you start the backup and set it to run automatically